woodstockcs/labs/isbn/README.md

 ## Implementation Details

-Create a file called isbn.c inside ~/workspace/unit1/isbn, in which you should write a program that prompts the user for an ISBN-10 and then reports (via printf) whether the number’s legit.
+In a file named isbn.c, write a program that prompts the user for an ISBN-10 and then reports (via printf) whether the number’s legit.
 So that we can automate some tests of your code, we ask that your program’s last line of output be either YES\n or NO\n, nothing more, nothing less.

 For simplicity, you may assume that the user’s input will be exactly ten decimal digits (i.e., devoid of hyphens and X), the first of which might even be zero(es), as in the case of our recommended book.
 But do not assume that the user’s input will fit in an int!
 Recall, after all, that the largest value that can fit in an int is 232 - 1 = 4,294,967,295 (and, even then, only if declared as unsigned).
 True, that’s a 10-digit value, but there might still be a problem.
 (What?)
 Best to be safe and use get_long from CS50’s library to get users' input.
 (Why?)